veeral-patel/how-to-secure-anything/README.md

 There's no such thing as a system being secure, only being secure against a particular adversary.

+This is why it's important to understand who your adversaries are, as well as the motivation behind and capabilities of each adversary.

 - ["Who is your opponent?" (from Anderson's book)](https://www.cl.cam.ac.uk/~rja14/Papers/SEv3-ch2-dec18.pdf)

 ## Design Techniques